Campus Stock Photos

 Using your own images

 You can of course use your own images on your site.
 This has been something you could have done from day 1 on the templates.
 If you do that you will be responsible for that image and css code.
 The web team has gone in and reduced image file sizes to under 1mb per images usually around 500-700kb.
 If you add your own images to your site make sure that the file size is as small as possible to make things fast and responsive on all devices.

 By default images are set to show up centered on the image but you can align them top or bottom.
 The more content in the space, the more it streches out the less you'll notice the background position.
 In the examples below its the same image but different positional styles were used.
 It also uses wash_white class to help make the text so its more readable.

 default / align center

-If you plan to use these as backgrounds to your text then you'll need to use a color wash to help make sure that the text is as readable as possible.
-Color washes come in the standard nine colors that we use and can be used how you see fit.
+To help with color contrast we are using photo styles that add a translucent color over an image in order to make text easier to read.
+If you plan to use an image as a background to your text then you'll also need to use a photo style.
+These styles come in the standard nine colors and can be used how you see fit.
 The text will automatically have the wash applied to the background.
-Check out the section on washes for full details.

-This image uses the black color wash to show you how you can make the same image look different
+This image uses the black photo style to show you how you can make the same image look different

 remember to add space to your zone as the images will only scroll to the size of the container

-Here is an example using a gradient wash.
-You can see how it changes the look of the image from the black or orange washes.
+Here is an example using a photo gradient.
+It changes the look of the image from the black or orange washes.